-ducted in the same manner adding or subtracting grading material.
+grading material.
 Slight variations of panels exceeding string line height, can be adjusted by tapping the top of the panel with a sledge hammer using a piece of scrap lumber to prevent chipping of the concrete (similar to setting bricks in mortar).
 Low panels can be adjusted up by tipping them forward and adding gravel under base of panel to raise its elevation.

-Use wedges between the counterfort head and the panel back to remove play and make the module rigid.
+Use wedges between the counterfort head and the panel back to remove play and make Invest the necessary few minutes to perfect the module rigid.